Q & A on How to Defeat the Computer

 5. Why is it better to play the computer rather than a person?
 Because there is less ego involved.
 Also the computer is better, so you will learn more.
 You improve only by playing opponents who do not make tactical mistakes.
 People always make tactical mistakes.

 6. What kinds of mistakes can a computer make that allow you to win?
 They do not make tactical mistakes, only strategic ones.
 So you have to convert a strategic advantage into the proper tactics, which the computer knows as well.
 It will tell you if you are winning or losing tactically, but not strategically.
+If you do not have at least a .7 advantage by move 15, you might as well start over or else play out the draw.

 7. Can't a computer always win by being better at calculating.
 Obviously not.
 If both sides play perfectly, the game will be a draw.
 In order to win, you have to make a less than perfect move.
 But one or two sub-optimal moves early in the game is not enough to lose.
 The computer will attack more to take advantage of your inaccuracy.
 This creates an imbalance that you can take advantage of.
+Games are won or lost early on, by move 15.
+Know your advantage.
+If no big advantage, just play for a draw.

 8. If you play a perfect game, why won't you win?
 If you play a perfect game, you will only draw.
 You have to take a risk and goad the computer to attack more than it should.
 This can be combined with a better strategy to win the game.
 So far, people are still better at strategy.
+In reality, the computer will play perfect if you do.
+Its play is a reflection of your own, unless you make a big mistake of course.
+Then you lose.
+If the computer sticks to book moves you have an advantage because you know what it wants to do.

 9. What is chess strategy?
 For example, you have to think about what pawns are left and which are better positioned after all the major pieces are traded off and the King becomes the most important attacking piece.
 When the King is useful for attack rather than hiding, this is the end game.
 You either have a won, lost, or drawn end game.
 If the advantage score goes to zero, forget it, it is a drawn game.
 Start another game.

 10. Are there other elements of strategy?
 Playing chess is more like calculus, finding the slope of a curve as you move long it.
 You have to stay on the slope.
 If you wander off by wild moves, you will soon lose.
 You negatives will increase rapidly.
 But this does not mean you will win, just not lose.
 To win you have to think about an advantageous end game and how to get there.
 For example, You would like to block your opponent's King but open up some pawns to allow yours to attack.
 You would also do better to have 2 or 3 pawns together and have them more advanced on the board.
 You can win the game even if your score is slightly negative for much of it, preferably less than half a point.
 If you are 2 points down, you can probably only get a draw.
+The SF computer likes to trade pawns all over the board.
+Resist doing this.

 11. Have chess engines improved human play?
 Yes, very much so.
 Grandmaster matches quite often end in draws now, unless it is speed chess.
 Both pretty much play perfect games so if neither side is willing to take a serious risk, the game will almost always end in a draw now.